heathermiller/dist-prog-book/chapter/8/big-data.md

 *UDFs as First-Class Citizens* Pig Latin supports user-defined functions (UDFs) to support customized tasks for grouping, filtering, or per-tuple processing, which makes Pig Latin more declarative.

-*Debugging Environment* Pig Latin has a novel interactive debugging environment that can generate a concise example data table to illustrate output of each step.
+*Debugging Environment* Pig Latin has a novel interactive debugging environment that can generate a concise example data table to illustrate the output of each step.

 *Limitations* The procedural design gives users more control over execution, but at same time the data schema is not enforced explicitly, so it much harder to utilize database-style optimization.
 Pig Latin has no control structures like loop or conditions, if needed, one has to embed it in Java like JDBC style, but this can easily fail without static syntax checking.
 It is also not easy to debug.